Next steps as a Young Scholar

 What studying will look like

 While we aim to schedule some classes outside of normal school hours for participants in the Young Scholars Programme, we cannot guarantee that your preferred course has this option.
-You may need to take time off from school which should be discussed with your Year 13 Dean or Principal prior to applying..
-The format of a typical session will be a lecture followed by a tutorial.
+You may need to take time off from school which should be discussed with your Year 13 Dean or Principal prior to applying.
+A typical Young Scholars course follows a weekly structure of lectures (usually 1-2 hours) supported by a one-hour tutorial.
 More information on lectures and tutorials can be found on our FAQs page.

 On top of attending class, we recommend budgeting additional study time for your course(s) every week.
 The recommended time investment will vary depending on the course you choose.
-Study time will typically be spent viewing extra recordings, completing course readings, completing assignments, and preparing for tests and final exams.
+Study time will typically be spent viewing session recordings, completing course readings, completing assignments and preparing for tests and final exams.

 Beyond the Young Scholars Programme